-- Project leads: Kristen Pilner Blair and Keith Bowen, Graduate School of Education; Ryan Petterson, School of Earth, Energy, and Environmental Sciences
+- Project leads: Kristen Pilner Blair and Dan Schwartz, Graduate School of Education; Ryan Petterson, School of Earth, Energy, and Environmental Sciences

-- Research and design team: Bryan Brown, Doris Chin, Joe Sherman, Wilson Wang, Josh Weiss, and Rachel Wolf, Graduate School of Education
+- Research and design team: Bryan Brown, Doris Chin, Joe Sherman, Josh Weiss, Keith Bowen, Rachel Wolf, and Wilson Wang, Graduate School of Education

 Clinical Experiences - Teacher Preparation